Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Introduction

 \section{Introduction}

 Clustering is a powerful data analysis tool with applications across various domains.
 It addresses the problem of identifying homogeneous and well-separated subsets, called \emph{clusters}, from a given set \(O = \{p_1, \ldots, p_N\}\) of \(N\) data observations, each with \(D\) attributes, often referred to as the data dimension \citep{rao1971cluster, hartigan1979algorithm}.
 Homogeneity means that data within the same cluster should be similar, while separation implies that data observations in different clusters should be significantly different.
 Clustering is used in fields such as image segmentation, text mining, customer segmentation, and anomaly detection \citep{jain1999data}.
+In many application domains, clustering is often used as a preprocessing step to support downstream optimization tasks \citep{croella2024}.
 The most common type of clustering is partitioning, where we seek a partition \(\mathcal{P} = \{C_1, \ldots, C_K\}\) of \(O\) into \(K\) clusters such that: \begin{enumerate} \item[(i)] \(C_j \neq \emptyset, \quad \forall j=1,\ldots,K\); \item[(ii)] \(C_i \cap C_j = \emptyset, \quad \forall i,j=1,\ldots,K\) and \(i \neq j\); \item[(iii)] \(\bigcup\limits_{j=1}^{K} C_j = O\). \end{enumerate} Clustering methods aim to optimize a given clustering criterion to find the best partition \citep{rao1971cluster}.
 For that purpose, they explore the exponential solution space of assigning data to clusters.
 Let \({P}(O, K)\) denote the set of all \(K\)-partitions of \(O\).
 Clustering can be viewed as a mathematical optimization problem, where the clustering criterion \(f: {P}(O, K) \rightarrow \mathbb{R}\) defines the optimal solution for the clustering problem, expressed as:

 The choice of the criterion \(f\) significantly affects the computational complexity of the clustering problem and is selected based on the specific data mining task.
 Among many criteria used in cluster analysis, the most intuitive and frequently adopted criterion is the minimum sum-of-squares clustering (MSSC) or $k$-means type clustering \citep{gambella2021optimization}, which is given by